ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

 ## OPC UA client settings parameters

-The following parameters are available for configuring an OPC UA client settings:
+The following parameters are available for configuring OPC UA client settings:

 **Note**: All intervals, delays, and timeouts require the string to be formatted like this: \[d:\]h:mm:ss\[.FFFFFFF\] where the items in brackets are optional. d = days, h = hours, mm = minutes, ss = seconds, F = fractional portion of a second.
 Example: "05:07:10:40.150" for 5 days, 7 hours, 10 minutes, 40 seconds, and .150 seconds.